datacabinet/datacabinet.github.io/Readme.md

 DataCabinet enables running computer laboratory for classrooms.
 It does it using Jupyter notebooks, conda environments and containers.
 It is powered by a distributed system running on AWS.

-Our intent is to provide the building blocks and enough flexibility to be able to create complex programming assignments.
-They can have data, packages, backend components, autograding etc associated with them.
-The students or other uses of these assignments can easily open, work and submit assignments for review.

 #### **Features**:
 - Jupyter notebooks with support for python or R on your web browser.
 Other kernels can be manually installed.
 - Isolated Conda environments with their own package dependencies as DataCabinet projects.